Will Smith Player Props: Dodgers vs. Rockies

 Will Smith At The Plate

-- Smith has 58 hits this season and a team-best OBP of .407.
+- Smith leads Los Angeles with an OBP of .400 this season while batting .286 with 38 walks and 37 runs scored.

-- He ranks 19th in batting average, fourth in on base percentage, and 13th in slugging among qualifying batters in MLB.
+- Among qualified hitters in baseball, he ranks 23rd in batting average, seventh in on-base percentage, and 19th in slugging.

-- In 26 games this year (46.4%), Smith has picked up an RBI, and in 11 of those games (19.6%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 26 games this year (45.6%), Smith has picked up an RBI, and in 11 of those games (19.3%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 31 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.